 - The term error control refers to methods of error detection and retransmission. - Everytime an error is detected in an exchange, specified frames are retransmitted.
-This
+This process is called ARQ.

 To ensure reliable communication, there needs to exist flow control (managing the amount of data the sender sends), and error control (that data arrives at the destination error free).